 - Keep taking sertraline as you get better, which can take a few months, and then keep taking it.
 Your doctor will advise you how long as it depends on what you are taking the sertraline for.
-For depression it might be 6 months, for OCD it might be 12 months and for other conditions such as generalised anxiety disorder it might be up to 18 months.
+For depression it might be 6 months, for OCD it might be 12 months and for other anxiety related conditions such as PTSD and Panic Disorder it might be up to 18 months.

 - If your illness has come back, then you might be advised to keep taking sertraline for longer than this.

 - This will help keep you well.
 If you stop taking the sertraline too soon, there is more chance that your mental health symptoms will come back.